Hasnatrasool163/JavaPractiseQuestions/Readme.md

 # Advanced Java Practice Plan

 This repository contains advanced Java practice questions to help refine Java programming skills, focusing on core Java, OOP principles, design patterns, and memory management.
-These questions are designed for developers with experience in Java, C, and Flutter.
+These questions are designed for developers with some experience in Java.

 ## Practice Plan Overview